 Today, we are living through an economically fragile time.
 Inflation is soaring, and unemployment rates and job markets have become saturated.
 Some people have taken up part-time jobs to make ends meet, whereas others are finding ways to manage finances.
 While we can’t control the economic situation, one can control how they save and spend their money for future financial security.

 Now the question is, how to improve finances?
-The rule of thumb in financial management is to spend less than you earn.
+The rule of thumb in wealth management is to spend less than you earn.
 It will protect you from drowning in debt and offers a significant margin to pinch a few pennies.
 That way, you can save money and invest it in financial securities to have a passive income stream flowing.

 Another integral part of managing finances is being future-minded.
 It involves calculating savings required to accomplish financial goals such as buying a house or pursuing a master’s abroad.
 It also includes estate and asset plans.
 If you want to learn more about this, keep reading.
 Here we have outlined six strategies for effective personal financial management.